arnabanimesh/amicable_num_bench/README.md

 ## Contribution guidelines:

 1. If you want to suggest flaws with this benchmark, you can open issues.
-2. If you want to change algorithm, you should
+2. If you want to change algorithm, you have to change the algorithm in all the languages.

 ### Notes: